RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Themes

-ES-DE is fully themeable, and although the application ships with the comprehensive Slate and Modern theme sets, you can use most RetroPie-compatible EmulationStation themes as well as any themes made specifically for the ES-DE 2.0 theme engine.
-Note that most Batocera and Recalbox themes are not compatible as these forks use a different theme engine than ES-DE.
+ES-DE is fully themeable.
+The application ships with the Slate and Modern theme sets and additional themes can be downloaded from the official themes list linked below.
+You can also use most legacy RetroPie-compatible EmulationStation themes although support for these will be removed in a future release.
+Batocera and Recalbox themes are generally not compatible as these forks use a different theme engine than ES-DE.

-As a side comment, the terms _theme_ and _theme set_ are both used when talking about theming.
-The technically correct term for what you apply to the application to achieve a different look is a _theme set_ as it's a collection of a number of themes for a number of game systems.
-But in practice it doesn't matter as both terms refer to the same thing and the terms are used interchangeably in the ES-DE documentation.
+The new theme engine introduced in ES-DE 2.0.0 adds several user-selectable options to the _UI Settings_ menu, most notable _Theme variant_ which is essentially a form of theme profiles that the theme author can optionally implement.
+This could be anything, like different ways to navigate the themes, different layouts etc. Additionally _Theme color scheme_ support has been added and as the name implies it lets the theme author implement multiple color schemes into their design.
+The other two new options _Theme aspect ratio_ and _Theme transitions_ are also important but you can normally leave them at their default _Automatic_ values, especially the _Theme aspect ratio_ option as it will be automatically detected.

 Themes are most easily installed to your ES-DE home directory, i.e. `~/.emulationstation/themes/`.
 By just adding the theme sets there, one folder each, they will be found during startup and you can then choose between them via the _UI Settings_ menu on the main menu.
 If using the portable release of ES-DE on Windows, the .emulationstation folder can be found in the root of the EmulationStation-DE directory.

 To download a theme from its GitHub page, press the green _Code_ button in the upper right corner and choose _Download ZIP_.
 The process is identical on GitLab, but this site uses a button with a download symbol instead of a green button.
 You then simply unpack the file into `~/.emulationstation/themes/` and restart ES-DE.

-For this example, we've downloaded the [alekfull-nx-es-de](https://github.com/anthonycaccese/alekfull-nx-es-de) and [es-theme-carbon](https://github.com/RetroPie/es-theme-carbon) themes and uncompressed them to the themes directory:
+For this example, we've downloaded the [alekfull-nx-es-de](https://github.com/anthonycaccese/alekfull-nx-es-de) and [caralt-es-de](https://github.com/Weestuarty/caralt-es-de) themes and uncompressed them to the themes directory:

 ```
 ~/.emulationstation/themes/alekfull-nx-es-de
-~/.emulationstation/themes/es-theme-carbon
+~/.emulationstation/themes/caralt-es-de
 ```

-We now have four entries in the _Theme set_ selector in the UI settings menu, i.e. _alekfull-nx-es-de_, _es-theme-carbon, _modern-es-de_ and _slate-es-de_.
+We now have four entries in the _Theme set_ selector in the UI settings menu, i.e. _Alekfull NX, CarAlt, Modern_ and _Slate_.

 Although you should place additional themes in your ES-DE home directory, the default Slate and Modern themes are located in the installation folder as they come bundled with the application.
-For example this could be `/usr/share/emulationstation/themes/` or `/usr/local/share/emulationstation/themes/` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes/` on macOS or `C:\Program Files\EmulationStation-DE\themes\` on Windows.
+For example this could be `/usr/share/emulationstation/themes/` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes/` on macOS or `C:\Program Files\EmulationStation-DE\themes\` on Windows.
 If using the portable ES-DE release on Windows, the themes folder will be located in the root of the EmulationStation-DE directory.

 Note that if using the AppImage release on Linux, then there is no installation folder as all files are contained inside the AppImage file.

 If you would like to customize the Slate or Modern theme sets, simply make a copy of their directories to `~/.emulationstation/themes/` and then those copies will take precedence over the ones in the application installation directory.

-Refer to the official list of recommended theme sets for a selection of high-quality themes:
+Refer to the official themes list for a selection of high-quality themes:

 https://gitlab.com/es-de/themes/themes-list